 - A video inspection.
 It may mean an additional cost, but it could detect hidden damage.

-Chimney cleanings typically cost $100 to $350, according to Klotz, depending on special equipment needed or complications, like animals — which may be living or dead — in the chimney.
+Chimney cleanings typically cost $100 to $350, depending on special equipment needed or complications, like animals — which may be living or dead — in the chimney.

 How do I select a qualified chimney sweep?

-- Hire CSIA Certified chimney sweeps and verify that the certification is active.
-For more information, go online or call CSIA at 317.837.5362.
+- Hire a CSIA-certified chimney sweep and verify the certification is active.
+For more information, head to their website or call 317-837-5362.

 - Ask for references and warranty/guarantees for the work provided.